1977 Pittsburgh Pirates

 History, Comments, Contributions

 This was the breakthrough year for Dave Parker, who led the National League in batting (.338), hits (215), doubles (44), and outfield assists (22).
-It was also the peak year for Robinson, a one-time Yankee prospect who finally found his groove with 26 HRS and 104 RBI.
+It was also the peak year for Robinson, a one-time New York Yankees prospect who finally found his groove with 26 HRS and 104 RBI. he had received a chance to play regularly because in the off-season the Pirates had traded OF Richie Zisk to the Chicago White Sox in return for relief pitchers Rich Gossage and Terry Forster.
+All three players involved in the trade were entering the final year of their contracts and became free agent after the season; Zisk and Gossage had outstanding years, both making the All-Star team, while Forster was good but not dominant.
 Pitcher John Candelaria won 20 games for the only time in his career and led the league with a 2.34 ERA.

 If anything could have made a difference, it would have been a healthy Willie Stargell, who spent more than half the year on the disabled list with a pinched nerve.
 His 13 HRS were his lowest total since 1963.

-One fashion note: 1977 marked the debut of the Pirates new uniforms.
-With classic '70s excess, the Pirates jettinsoned the traditional white-at-home, gray-on-the-road unis for an array of options that included:
+One fashion note: 1977 marked the debut of the Pirates' new uniforms.
+With classic 1970s excess, the Pirates jettisoned the traditional white-at-home, gray-on-the-road unis for an array of options that included:

 - Black uniforms with gold trim

 - White uniforms with thick gold stripes, plus black and gold trim